sst/guide/_chapters/load-the-state-from-the-session.md

 }
 ```

-All this does is check if a session object is returned.
-If so, then it updates the `isAuthenticating` flag once the process is complete.
-Also, the `Auth.currentSession()` method throws an error `No current user` if nobody is currently logged in.
+All this does is load the current session.
+If it loads, then it updates the `isAuthenticating` flag once the process is complete.
+The `Auth.currentSession()` method throws an error `No current user` if nobody is currently logged in.
 We don't want to show this error to users when they load up our app and are not signed in.

 ### Render When the State Is Ready